Has it been a while since your last FAA inspection? Or are you new to the requirements and regulations you need to follow?

 - Pre-employment drug testing custody and control forms and the corresponding verified test results

 - Pre-employment alcohol testing forms (if alcohol testing was conducted) with results

 - Documentation of the first time the employee performed a safety-sensitive function

-Feel free to reach out to NATA Compliance Services for further questions or concerns as well.
-As a company that has been managing an Anti-Drug and Alcohol Misuse Prevention Program since the 1990’s, we know what it takes to help keep companies compliant.
+Feel free to reach out to NATA Compliance Services for questions or concerns on this topic.
+As a company that has been managing Anti-Drug and Alcohol Misuse Prevention Programs since the 1990’s, we know what it takes to help keep companies compliant.